oneBlackLee/Tau-Ceti-theme/README.md

 	 cp Tau\ Ceti.icls ~/Library/Preferences/appCode20/colors/

 Restart Appcode.
 Make sure the IDE theme `Darcula` is selected under `IDE settings > Appearance`.
 Tau Ceti is optimized for a dark IDE.
 Now navigate to `Editor > Colors and Fonts` and select `Tau Ceti` from the schemes dropdown menu.
 That's it.
 Enjoy!

+# IntelliJ IDEA

+In the wake of overwhelming feedback for Tau Ceti and due to numerous requests, I created a version that's fully compatible with IntelliJ IDEA.
+It will highlight all above-mentioned syntax but further comes with support for Java and Groovy: [Tau Ceti IntelliJ IDEA edition](http://cl.ly/30171V250j0S).
+Note I'm not a Java Developer and I don't use IDEA myself, so this variant is not officially supported and no part of this repository.